j-zaballa/lost-in-europe/README.md

 ## Add New Ticket Types

-We have adopted a polymorphic approach to the ticket types and endorsed the open/closed principle so we can add new ticket types without modifying the existing code.
+We have adopted a polymorphic approach to the ticket types and endorsed the open/closed principle so we can add new ticket types without modifying the existing entities and DTOs.

 To add a new ticket type, you need to: